 Who’s missing?
 How do they fit in?
 Who is trying to take over now?
 Who had kept them in line before?
 It usually takes the scientist’s evaluation of what is missing in order to find the natural solution.
 A lot of times, this includes a reintroduction of a species.

-We’ve seen this before in previous articles, so if you’d like to learn how an otter saved the sea bunnies and how wolves reshaped rivers in Yellowstone National Park, make sure you check out these articles next!
+We’ve seen this before in previous articles, so if you’d like to learn how an otter saved the sea bunnies and how out of the box thinking saved a rare fox, make sure you check out these articles next!

 How Sea Bunnies and Otters Teamed Up to Save a Seashore